Celebrating America's 250th, Sale LIVE! Till July 10th.

 20W JPT Laser Source

+At 20W, the B4 handles all standard metal engraving, marking, and colour oxidation work.
 The MOPA advantage: adjustable pulse width (typically 2–500ns range on JPT M7) means you can dial in the heat delivery profile per material.
-For colour engraving on stainless steel, different colours require different pulse widths — shorter pulses create blue/green, longer pulses create gold/orange — and MOPA control makes this accessible rather than being a lucky accident.
-Standard Q-switched fiber has fixed pulse width and cannot produce this range of colour.
+For colour engraving on stainless steel, different colours require different pulse widths — shorter pulses create blue/green, longer pulses create gold/orange — and MOPA control makes this accessible.

 Working Area: 110mm and 200mm Lenses

 110×110mm lens: Smaller field, smaller focused spot, higher effective resolution for detail work.
 Best for jewellery, small tags, small text, intricate patterns.
-Maximum detail quality.

-Manual Focus and Foot Switch
+Electric Z-Axis and Foot Switch

 LightBurn and EZCAD Compatibility